farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 | **Module** |  Theory of Algorithims |
 | **Author** | [Faris Nassif](https://github.com/farisNassif) |
 | **Lecturer** | Dr Ian McLoughlin |

+## Project Outline
+1. Write a program in C that can calculate the MD5 hash of an input.

+2. Provide input in the form of user input or a file.

+3. The program should successfully perform the hashing algorithim on the given input and proof of it's success should be evident.